 Data collection and analysis

-Two review authors independently assessed studies for selection, quality and extracted data.
+Two review authors independently assessed studies for selection, risk of bias and extracted data.
 Study authors were contacted for additional information.

-No new trials were included in this third update.
+We did not identify any new trials for inclusion in this fourth update.
 Seven trials involving a total of 10,157 participants were included.
 Four of the included trials had three comparison groups.
 The antiseptic used in all trials was 4% chlorhexidine gluconate (Hibiscrub/Riohex).
 Three trials involving 7791 participants compared chlorhexidine with a placebo.
 Bathing with chlorhexidine compared with placebo did not result in a statistically significant reduction in SSIs; the relative risk of SSI (RR) was 0.91 (95% confidence interval (CI) 0.80 to 1.04).
 When only trials of high quality were included in this comparison, the RR of SSI was 0.95 (95%CI 0.82 to 1.10).
 Three trials of 1443 participants compared bar soap with chlorhexidine; when combined there was no difference in the risk of SSIs (RR 1.02, 95% CI 0.57 to 1.84).
 Three trials of 1192 patients compared bathing with chlorhexidine with no washing, one large study found a statistically significant difference in favour of bathing with chlorhexidine (RR 0.36, 95%CI 0.17 to 0.79).
 The smaller studies found no difference between patients who washed with chlorhexidine and those who did not wash preoperatively.

 This review provides no clear evidence of benefit for preoperative showering or bathing with chlorhexidine over other wash products, to reduce surgical site infection.
 Efforts to reduce the incidence of nosocomial surgical site infection should focus on interventions where effect has been demonstrated.